 My Fertility Journey (As a Nurse)

 I was honestly both very excited and very nervous to start IVF treatment.
 I was 26 years old at the time of our IVF consult, and I couldn’t believe that we were having to move onto that next step at such a young age.
 I never thought it would be as difficult for us to conceive as it had been, so along with the nerves and excitement, there was also some disappointment.

 However, I learned throughout the process that it didn’t matter what it took for me to achieve pregnancy – I knew that my husband, loved ones, and I would all love this baby no matter the process.

 Becoming a Fertility Patient

 The first injections of my IVF cycle were a little nerve wracking for me.
 I’ve been poking and prodding people my whole nursing career, but doing it to myself was a little scary.
 Thankfully, it got easier every day.
-I remember being tired and bloated during the process, but nothing that wasn’t manageable.
+I remember being tired and bloated during the process, but nothing about my IVF medication side effects were unmanageable.

 I finally had my egg retrieval after about ten days of fertility medications.
 I had never been under anesthesia before, so I was very nervous about that (spoiler alert: it was the best nap I’ve ever had).